Sarum College logo

 Rural Ministry Pathway

 Drawing on the strengths of blended learning within the wider Sarum community, this pathway offers a foundation of ministry training with specific formation and experience for mission and ministry in rural contexts.
+This is a variant of the standard pathways offered, which are validated by Common Awards at Durham University.

 Find out more